 I grew up in the Greater Atlanta area, in a city 20 miles northwest of downtown Atlanta called Marietta.
 My house is located right off Sandy Plains Rd.
 My family and I moved to that home in 1992.
 Back then, Sandy Plains was two lane street.
 It was a stark contrast from what it is … Continue reading Where My Fondest Memories Were Created

-The most difficult question for me answer is “Where are you from?”
-It may sound like a straightforward question, but if you moved around a lot as a child or you are of a mixed race or cultural heritage, this question can become complicated to answer.
-Mix in the possibility that the race or culture that you identify with rejects or mocks you, you may be left to feel like an orphan.
-Continue reading “The Most Difficult Question To Answer”
+"Where are you from?" may sound like a straightforward question, but if you moved around a lot as a child or you are of a mixed race or cultural heritage, this question can become complicated to answer.
+Mix in the possibility that the race or culture that you identify with rejects or mocks you, you may be left to feel like an orphan child.

-Unfortunately, there are still people who endorse the belief that African American women are ghetto.
-It always amazes me that after all these years of the media exposing viewers to successful, educated, and refined African American women, people still believe the hype.
+Unfortunately, there are still people who endorse the African American female ghetto stereotype.
+It always amazes me that after all these years of successful educated and refined African American women being placed in front us, people still believe the hype.
 Some of these stereotypes are laughable and unsurprising, but some of it rather shocking and a little disturbing.
-Continue reading “Black Women Are Ghetto”

 I was raised in public schools of suburban neighborhood outside of Atlanta.
 It was subliminal but I was taught that the USA does things the "right" way and other countries do things the "wrong" way.
 So, naturally, I believed the United States of America was the best place on earth.
 Today, I am 15 years … Continue reading The 10 Most Embarrassing American Stereotypes That Are True